BackpropX/Travel-blog/README.md

 ## Development

-This project is built using HTML and CSS.
+This project is built using HTML, CSS, and JavaScript.
 It aims to provide an engaging and informative platform for travel enthusiasts.
+While the current version may not fully meet my expectations, I am committed to enhancing it over time.

 ## Acknowledgements